Deskera/Developer-Documentation/docs/crm/activitiesapi.md

 sidebar_label: Activity
 ---

+You will be able to manage your activities details with this APIs, such as create, retrieve, update and delete.

 ## API
 ---

-### Get activities
+### Get Activities

-Show all activities
+Show all activities.

 ##### Description:

-Get all activities
+- Allows you to retrieve a list of all activities.

 #### GET
 #### /v1/crm/activities